akshxyjagtap/Chat-with-PDFs-Langchian-OpenAI-and-Streamlit-Integration/README.md

 4. Find or generate your API key.
 It will usually be a long string of characters.
 5. Copy the API key and paste it into the 'Enter your OpenAI API key' field in the application.

-If you need further assistance or want to manage your API keys, you can visit [O

 4. **Interacting with the Application**